dtcenter/MET/met/docs/Users_Guide/appendixA.rst

 Gen-Vx-Mask
 ~~~~~~~~~~~

-**Q. Gen-Vx-Mask - How do I Mask Region Intersection between Stations and
+**Q. Gen-Vx-Mask - How do I mask region intersection between stations and
-Polyline?**
+polyline?**

 **I have a list of stations to use for verification.
 I also have a poly
 region defined.
 If I specify both of these should the result